radareorg/radare2-book/scripting/loops.md

-One of the most common task in automatization is looping through something.
+One of the most common task in automation is looping through something.
 There are multiple ways to loop over something.
 First, most known one - loop over flags:
 ```